wavesplatform/docs.wavesplatform/docs/en/blockchain/transaction/transaction-fee.md

 ## Fee for Unvalid Transactions

-Invoke script transactions and exchange transactions are saved on the blockchain and a fee is charged for them if the sender's signature or account script verification passed, but the dApp script or the asset script failed.
+Invoke script transactions and exchange transactions are saved on the blockchain and the transaction sender pays the fee if the dApp script or the asset script failed.
+Matcher fee for orders in exchange transaction is not charged at once.
 For more information see the [Transaction Validation](/en/blockchain/transaction/transaction-validation) article.

 Saving an charging for unvalid transactions is introduced since node version 1.2.4, afteg activating of the feature #17 “Accept transactions with failed script result”.
 Versions 1.2.x are currently available on [Stagenet](/en/blockchain/blockchain-network/stage-network) only.